timbuckley/redux-saga-test-engine/README.md

   const actual = collectPuts((retryFavSagaWorker), ENV, FAV_ACTION)
   const expected = [
     put(receivedFavItemErrorAction(favItemRespFail, itemId)),
-    put(sucessfulFavItemAction(favItemResp, itemId, user)),
+    put(successfulFavItemAction(favItemResp, itemId, user)),
   ]

   t.deepEqual(
     actual,
     expected,
-    'We should see the `receivedFavItemErrorAction` and `sucessfulFavItemAction` dispatched with the correct information' )
+    'We should see the `receivedFavItemErrorAction` and `successfulFavItemAction` dispatched with the correct information' )
 })
 ```